jgayfer/pydest/README.md

 json = await pydest.decode_hash(-2143553567, 'DestinyActivityDefinition')
 ```

+For a complete working example of Pydest, refer to the [examples](./examples) folder.

 Currently all GET endpoints that are not in a preview state are supported by Pydest.
 The other GET endpoints will be added when they leave the preview state.
 Support for the POST endpoints will be added at a later date.

 ## Prerequisites